TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 2. This <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/flex">MDN Doc</a> summarizes the entire flex short hand values as well as introduces some new syntax that hasn't been covered in the previous 2 articles.

-3. This <a href="https://css-tricks.com/understanding-flex-grow-flex-shrink-and-flex-basis/">CSS Tricks</a> article that explains the individual flex-grow, flex-shrink and flex-basis in detail
+3. This <a href="https://css-tricks.com/understanding-flex-grow-flex-shrink-and-flex-basis/">CSS Tricks</a> article explains the individual flex-grow, flex-shrink and flex-basis properties in detail

 4. Finally, Watch this <a href="https://www.youtube.com/watch?v=vh-ZpSIcwI8">video</a> to help summarize the concepts of flex-grow, flex-shrink, and flex basis that were covered in the previous article.